-30 Times Ashley Graham Made Us Drool with Her Killer Fashion Sense
+31 Times Ashley Graham Blew Us Away with Her Killer Outfits

 Getty Images

-Arriving at the 2015 Sports Illustrated Swimsuit Celebration on February 10, 2015 in New York City.
+Graham opts for a sexy black dress for the 2015 Sports Illustrated Swimsuit Celebration in February 2015.

 Photo: